ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2024.11.27.md

 - this means issues are much more isolated to where the actual code is
 - it's quite easy to transfer issues now, this is great

-## closing old tickets
+## Closing old tickets
 - lots of work has been happening to close old/dead tickets
 - main IBEX issue repo is still useful for general tickets, we can transfer if needed.
 - it takes a lot of time to go through old tickets as we have tickets that are over a decade old. there is a big list now which is for culling, KB needs assistance from the group to look through these and has marked some with "verify" for this.

-## professional versions of pycharm
+## Professional versions of pycharm
 would like the professional versions as vs2022 not quite as good

-action: JH will ask irene for numbers for half the group and all the group, we will then talk about it again
+- [ ] **action: JH will ask irene for numbers for half the group and all the group, we will then talk about it again**

-## group mailing lists
+## Group mailing lists
 - there are a few different mailing lists for the experiment controls, we should try and make these more concise as there is a mismatch in the members of each.
 - one of these is a mailbox, one is a mailing list, some are sharepoint groups.
 - all of the above are showing up in outlook - we might not have control over them so may need to ask someone else?
 - we should write down what we want to do about these groups and do it.

-short term action: could FA or CMS make sure that the members are at least the same.
+- [ ] **short term action: could FA or CMS make sure that the members are at least the same. **
 FA: we may be able to reduce them down to one anyway.

-## release notes numbering
+## Release notes numbering
-we should make the "Upcoming" release notes the next version. refer to previous sprint discussion on this for more details
+- we should make the "Upcoming" release notes the next version.
+- refer to previous sprint discussion on this for more details

-## demo timing
+## Demo timing
-already discussed in previous sprint
+- already discussed in previous sprint

-## tracking of email support requests out of cycle
+## Tracking of email support requests out of cycle
-out of cycle we should have a rota - will discuss in group meeting
+- out of cycle we should have a rota - will discuss in group meeting

-## locking the office when not in use
+## Locking the office when not in use
-we should lock the office when we're not in it. no-one can get locked out as it's a keypad so there's not really an excuse.
+- we should lock the office when we're not in it. no-one can get locked out as it's a keypad so there's not really an excuse.

-## next release RC possibility
+## Next release RC possibility
-next release is looking more complicated because of dependency updates, can we create release candidate for pre release so we can be told about all the broken stuff before we deploy in feb.
+- next release is looking more complicated because of dependency updates, can we create release candidate for pre release so we can be told about all the broken stuff before we deploy in feb.
-- this is quite tight as we need to be creating the next release in Jan (TODO) CRISP may be busy, but other instruments may be willing, though unlikely as we're currently in cycle.
+- this is quite tight as we need to be creating the next release in January
+- CRISP may be busy, but other instruments may be willing, though unlikely as we're currently in cycle.

 ## work experience students